edulach/Vasi_bayesian_Regression-model/README.md

 The project includes the following files and folders:
 - main.probit.R: This script contains the code to read the data from the file datasets.
-It utilizes two primary datasets: data_poverty_mg.csv datapov_peru.csv
+It utilizes two primary datasets:

-- datasets: This folder contains the data of poverty from Mato Grosso(MG) in 2010 with two variables Proportion of out-of-school children aged 6–14 and the respective Human development indicator by municipality, and data of poverty from regions of Peru with the extreme poverty and the Human development indicator by municipality.
+*data_poverty_mg.csv
+*datapov_peru.csv

+-datasets:
+This folder contains poverty data from Mato Grosso (MG), Brazil, for 2010, including two variables:

+The proportion of out-of-school children aged 6–14

+The corresponding Human Development Index (HDI) by municipality

+It also includes poverty data from regions of Peru, covering:

+Extreme poverty levels

+The Human Development Index (HDI) by municipality.

 -codes: it contains the functions.R for reading the dataset, which can be in format .csv, .txt, .xls, and .xlsx.
 - models: This folder contains the codes in stan, which includes for Beta, Simplex and Probit-Normal as well as the codes for Mixed regression Probit-Normal model introducing random effects in mean and dispersion parameters.